Tell us about your case, and we will tell you how we can help!

 One of the most common questions from separating couples is, "Who has custody of our kids right now?"
 Before a final divorce arrangement is in place, it can be extremely difficult to understand which parent has the legal rights to the children and where they can take them.
 What’s more, it is a common fear of newly separated spouses that the other parent might take their children out of town or out of state.

-It is essential to understand what the law says about this period of uncertainty, to protect both your rights as a parent as well as the safety of your children.
+It is essential to understand what the law says about this period of uncertainty to protect both your rights as a parent and the safety of your children.

 If there is no custody arrangement, both parents have equal rights to their children.
 This means no legal restrictions exist on who can take the children or where.
 The other parent can take their children anywhere, which is not considered kidnapping under the law.